carleton-cs-energy-analytics/energy-analytics-comps/travis/README.md

-1. I installed [The Travis Client](https://github.com/travis-ci/travis.rb#readme), which requires Ruby.
+1. I installed [The Travis Client](https://github.com/travis-ci/travis.rb#readme) with `gem install travis`, which requires Ruby.
 (I'm using the tool [rbenv](https://github.com/rbenv/rbenv)).

 2. I signed in, with `travis login`